In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: Abstract

 \section{Abstract}

-Manipulation of objects in-hand without an object model is a foundational skill for many tasks in unstructured environments.
+In this paper, we present a method to manipulate unknown objects in-hand using tactile sensing without relying on a known object model.
 In many cases, vision-only approaches may not be feasible; for example, due to occlusion in cluttered spaces.
-In this paper, we introduce a method to reorient unknown objects by incrementally building a probabilistic estimate of the object shape and pose during task-driven manipulation.
-Our method leverages Bayesian optimization to strategically trade-off exploration of the global object shape with efficient task completion.
-We demonstrate our approach on a Tactile-Enabled Roller Grasper, a gripper that rolls objects in hand while continuously collecting tactile data.
-We evaluate our method in simulation on a set of randomly generated objects and find that our method reliably reorients objects while significantly reducing the exploration time needed to do so.
-On the Roller Grasper hardware, we show successful qualitative reconstruction of the object model.
-In summary, this work (1) presents a system capable of simultaneously learning unknown 3D object shape and pose using tactile sensing; and (2) demonstrates that task-driven exploration results in more efficient object manipulation than the common paradigm of complete object exploration before task-completion.
+We address this limitation by introducing a method to reorient unknown objects using tactile sensing.
+It incrementally builds a probabilistic estimate of the object shape and pose during task-driven manipulation.
+Our approach uses Bayesian optimization to balance exploration of the global object shape with efficient task completion.
+To demonstrate the effectiveness of our method, we apply it to a simulated Tactile-Enabled Roller Grasper, a gripper that rolls objects in hand while collecting tactile data.
+We evaluate our method on an insertion task with randomly generated objects and find that it reliably reorients objects while significantly reducing the exploration time.